 Scaling Transformer language models has become a popular way to achieve state-of-the-art performance.
 Kaplan et al. (2020) studied the relationship between scaling the amount of training data (D) and model size (N), and reached the empirical conclusion that it follows a power law, with N needing to grow faster than D. Hoffmann et al. (2022) built upon this observation with a similar study that tuned smaller models’ hyperparameters better.
 Their results corroborated Kaplan et al. (2020)’s power law conclusion; however, they arrived at different results regarding the optimal ratios, showing that N and D should instead grow in equal proportions.

-No such scaling laws exist for training frontier models for science which forces that field to do extensive hyperparameter optimization prior to training.
-This is one of the places where frontier models for science are far behind the state of the art.
+No such scaling laws exist for training foundation models for science which forces that field to do extensive hyperparameter optimization prior to training.
+This is one of the places where foundation models for science are far behind the state of the art.

 Anecdotes